wcasper/math107spring2023/extras/syllabus.md

 * **HARDWARE:** an actual working laptop or personal computer with both a microphone and a webcam.
 This class has a large programming component and **cell phones or tablets will not cut it**.
 If you don't have the required hardware, see Technology requests below.
 * **MATLAB:** MATLAB is a robust software package that is used by many scientists and engineers to model real-world phenomena.
 You will be required to use MATLAB for in-class and homework assignments.
 MATLAB is available for free to all CSUF students.
 Visit the following <a target="_parent" href="https://wcasper.github.io/math107spring2022/extras/install-MATLAB">link about installing MATLAB</a>.
 It is strongly suggested that you have a personal laptop or desktop computer on which you can install MATLAB and do assignments.
 * **Canvas:** We will be using the Canvas Learning Management System for all course materials and communication.
 See below for details.
-* **Zoom:** For this course, you will need to have access to technology that will allow you to join Zoom for lectures and office hours.
+* **Zoom:** For this course, you will need to have access to technology that will allow you to join Zoom for some lectures and office hours.
 * **Internet:** You will require ongoing access to a computer with reliable internet connectivity for assignments and lectures

 ### Technology requests